chihinch/Elemental-Attack/README.md

 Elemental Attack is an in-browser arcade shooter game with a chemical twist.

 In retaliation for the player not paying enough attention in chemistry class, they face an onslaught of attacks from rogue atoms of different elements.
-The player must use their two prized possessions: an ioniser and an electron gun, to pacify these atoms and render them harmless.
+The player must use their two prized possessions: an ioniser and an electron gun, to neutralize these atoms and render them harmless.

 ## Rules